Pluggers by Rick McKee for October 27, 2024

 20. Marty feldman 03

-Claymore Premium Member 25 days ago
+Claymore Premium Member about 2 months ago

 Used to be a comics collector.
 The two things that drive the value of comic books are scarcity and condition.
 The reason that Action Comics #1 (first appearance of Superman) can be worth over a million dollars is that there are only about two hundred known to still exist, and only a handful of those are in decent condition.
 Same goes for baseball cards.
 Both of those things are considered “ephemera” and are expected to be bought and soon thrown away.
 I paid a tidy sum a few years ago for a collectible pre-WW2 board game.
 Much paper and cardboard ephemera got swept up and pulverized during the scrap paper drives of WW2, so for anything like that to have survived until today is very unusual, which drives up the price.
 That is probably what happened to a lot of pre-war comic books.